 Bruce Highway (Cooroy to Curra) Section D

-The Section D (Gympie Bypass) project is being delivered in 2 construction contracts, with work underway since October 2020.
+The Section D (Gympie Bypass) project has been delivered in 2 construction contracts.

 Visualisation video of final design